 Schoenstatt’s origin is inseparable from its unique relationship with Mary.

-Since the founding in 1914, love of Mary has been at the heart of Schoenstatt and its spirituality.
-Schoenstatt is deeply and devotedly Marian and has repeatedly experienced how love of Mary opens new avenues to a vibrant relationship with Christ, to the Holy Spirit and to God Father and to a renewal of love of neighbor and self.
+Since the founding in 1914, love for Mary has been at the heart of the Schoenstatt Movement and its spirituality.
+Schoenstatt is deeply and devotedly Marian and has repeatedly experienced how love of Mary opens new avenues to a vibrant relationship with Christ, to the Holy Spirit, and to God the Father, as well as a renewal of love of neighbor and self.

-For many Schoenstatt members, the love of Mary has helped them develop a more personal and committed relationship with the persons of the Trinity.
+For many Schoenstatt members, love for Mary has taught them how to develop a more personal and committed relationship with the persons of the Trinity.
 This is not surprising, given the close union of Mary with the mission of her Son.
-Nor is surprising that this love has helped many grow into more personal and fruitful relationship with neighbor und self, be it through a greater maturity in one’s vocation, a stronger family life, a more Christian workplace or a way of dealing with people.
-Through her activity in the Shrine, the MTA has helped many to overcome loneliness, anxiety and low self-esteem or to have the courage to reach out others and find God-willed solutions to family, social and political problems.
+Nor is it surprising that this love has helped many grow into more personal and fruitful relationships with neighbor und self, be it through a greater maturity in one’s vocation, a stronger family life, a more Christian workplace, or a way of dealing with people.
+Through her intercessory active presence in the shrine, the MTA has helped many to overcome loneliness, anxiety, and low self-esteem, or to have the courage to reach out to others in order to find God-willed solutions to family, social, and political problems.

-Not least of all is how to love of Mary has helped many grow in love for the Church.
-This is in keeping with something Saint Pope John Paul II pointed out to the Schoenstatt Family in an audience in 1885:
+Not least is how love for Mary has helped many to grow in love for the Church.
+This is in keeping with Saint Pope John Paul II’s remark to the Schoenstatt Family in an audience in 1985:

 “An authentic Marian spirituality leads to a deep love for the Church.”